 As in any election, education is also an important issue.
 The platforms of BC’s three major political parties – the Liberals (who, as the party with the most elected representatives in BC’s Legislature, are the current governing party), the New Democratic Party (NDP), and the Green Party – all have promises related to elementary and secondary (K-12) education.
 That’s heartening to see, because publicly-funded education is an essential part of a democratic, equal-opportunity society.
-However, the election discussions around BC’s K-12 public education system have not paid much attention to the significant events around that system in the last few years.
+However, the election discussions around BC’s K-12 public education system have not always included the significant events around that system in the last few years.
 I think these events should have a higher profile during this election – not just because (more…)

 If you are involved in hiring, or if you do research about hiring, one of the terms that you consistently encounter is “person-organization fit”.
 That term describes the idea that in a successful hiring, the values of the employee match the values of the organization.
 However, in turbulent labour markets, job seekers may be less concerned with finding a “fit” and more concerned with just finding a job.
 On the other side of the equation, employers may be less worried about “fit” and more worried about finding someone who’s capable of adequately performing the job.
 Those priorities can result in more and more workplace “misfits” – employees who don’t feel like they belong in the organization, or who don’t want to be there, but who don’t feel they have the option to leave.